Preciousejiba/Early-stage-HCC-Biomarker-Identification-/README.md

 - **Venn Diagrams**: Used to identify common genes between the datasets, leading to the selection of SQLE, AFP, and COL2A1 as potential biomarkers.

 - **Enrichment Analysis**: Supported the involvement of the identified genes in HCC-related pathways, highlighting their potential as early diagnostic markers.

+## **Acknowledgment**

+This project was part of my Master's thesis research at Nottingham Trent University.

 ## **References**